 With any kind of sport or activity, an injury can cause you to need physical therapy.
 When hitting the trails or going on tour, your body takes a lot of strain.
+Carrying a large and heavy backpack can cause significant pain if you’re not used to it.
+Likewise, even carrying a small mini backpack for many hours can cause trouble if it’s not something you’re used to.
 Tender muscles, back and joint pain is very common in these situations which is why you need physical therapy to help release this tension.

 A Physical Therapy Ultrasound

 Physical therapy ultrasound is just one passive modality of physical therapy.
 Passive modalities are any treatments done to the patient, rather than the patient being active and performing an exercise or some other form of active treatment.
 People suffering from joint and muscle pain may find ultrasound effective at relieving pain.
 Physical therapy ultrasound utilizes heat and sound waves to administer pain relief without causing any pain.

 Many patients wonder, what is ultrasound in physical therapy?
 People commonly think of pregnancy when they hear the term ultrasound because expectant mothers receive at least one ultrasound during pregnancy.
 But ultrasound has other uses besides showing an internal picture of the stomach.
 The high frequency sound waves caused by the ultrasound machine causes the tissues to vibrate.
 This vibration draws blood into the tissues and the added nutrients from the blood help speed up the healing process of damaged tissues and muscles.